OpenPrinting/openprinting.github.io/_posts/2024-02-24-OpenPrinting News - February 2024.md

 ## Open Source Summit and Plumbers in Vienna
-If you have a look into my news posts of the 2 post-pandemic years 2022 and 2023 you see that I have been on many conferences, so I had a lot of trips, sometimes also long ones, to another continent, as for GUADEC 2022, Opportunity Open Source/DebConf 2023 and the GSoC Mentor Summit 2023, but I also had a short 2-hour train trip to Brno for the Linux App Summit 2023.
+If you have a look into my news posts of the 2 post-pandemic years 2022 and 2023 you see that I have been on many conferences, so I had a lot of trips, sometimes also long ones, to another continent, as for [GUADEC 2022](/OpenPrinting-News-August-2022/#guadec-2022), [Opportunity Open Source](/OpenPrinting-News-September-2023/#opportunitiy-open-source-in-the-iit-mandi-india)/[DebConf 2023](/OpenPrinting-News-September-2023/#debconf-2023-in-kochi-india) and the [GSoC Mentor Summit 2023](/OpenPrinting-News-October-2023/#google-summer-of-code-2023), but I also had a short 2-hour train trip to Brno for the [Linux App Summit 2023](/OpenPrinting-News-May-2023/#linux-app-summit-2023).

 Yes, that conference was really close by, compared to all the others, but it was not really that close, as for this year's Open Source Summit Europe and Linux Plumbers it gets even closer.

 They both take place in Vienna in Austria!
-This is the city where I live, and so for me it is the loooong trip from my home to the Austria Center by Vianna's subway.
+This is the city where I live, and so for me it is the loooong trip from my home to the Austria Center by Vienna's subway.

 So you have the chance to visit this nice city, and you wiil meet me there, as I will attend the conferences, too.
 To make it even easer for you and to give you the chance to enjoy Vienna for a longer time, the 2 conferences are in the same week and at the same venue: